mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 New and Improved
 ----------------

 - New plot interactions: Double click a legend to hide it, double click a curve to open it in the plot config dialog.
+- It is now possible to overplot bin data from the matrix workspace view.
+- Improved the performance of the table workspace display for large datasets

 Bugfixes
 --------